padmaja-kulkarni/vine_tomato_grasping/detect_truss/README.md

 All image coordinates are stated as (x,y) as this is also the default for open cn and matplot lib.
 This means that for numpy these coordinates need to be swapped to get (row, column).

-## Adding images
+## Data

-for each image with name [id] there should be
+### Process image
+ProcessImage requires the following data per image:

 1. An rgb image called [id].png
-2. A [id].json file containing the feature labels
-3. A [id]_info.json file containing the field px_per_mm which describes the number of pixels per millimeter present at the truss level
+2. A [id]_info.json file containing the field px_per_mm which describes the number of pixels per millimeter present at the truss level

+The files used for the theis can be found here (add link).

+ProcessImage will generate a prediction file .json file called [id].json, in the results/dataset/json folder.
+This file contains information about the predicted tomatoes, peduncle and grasp locations.

+### analyze_results
+Analyze results requires the folowing data:

+1. A ground truth [id].json file containing the actual features
+2. A prediction [id].json gile containing the predicted predicted features

 ## Issues